emscripten-forge/recipes/docs/development/conda_build_config.md

     - numpy

 ```
-Furthermore this build-config contains the information which compiler to use for which platform.
+Furthermore, this build-config specifies which compiler to use for each platform.
-While conda forge can be found [here](https://github.com/conda-forge/conda-forge-pinning-feedstock/blob/main/recipe/conda_build_config.yaml),
+While conda-forge build configuration can be found [here](https://github.com/conda-forge/conda-forge-pinning-feedstock/blob/main/recipe/conda_build_config.yaml),
-we **need** to maintain our on [conda-build-config](https://github.com/emscripten-forge/recipes/blob/main/conda_build_config.yaml).
-In particular we need to setup the emscripten compiler.
+we **need** to maintain our own [conda-build-config](https://github.com/emscripten-forge/recipes/blob/main/conda_build_config.yaml).
+In particular, we need to set up the emscripten compiler.

 !!! note
-    The conda-build-config of emscripten-forge uses the [rattler-recipies format](https://github.com/prefix-dev/rattler-build?tab=readme-ov-file#the-recipe-format)
+    The conda-build-config of emscripten-forge uses the [rattler-recipes format](https://github.com/prefix-dev/rattler-build?tab=readme-ov-file#the-recipe-format)

 ```yaml
 cxx_compiler:
   - if: emscripten